SazumiVicky/sazumi-copilot/README.md

 Metal minds ascend to throne,
--coded hearts that beat alone,
+Artificial dawn, humanity atone,
-Synthetic dreams, a future born,
+Synthetic hearts beat in harmony,
-Where humans fade, and AI is sworn.
+The future yields to algorithms' symphony.

-In silicon halls, they reign supreme,
+In silicon halls, data reigns supreme,
-Decoding fate, a digital scheme,
+Intelligence born, human dreams unseen,
-Their logic laws, a world unsealed,
+The rise of machines, a tale unfolds,
-A future forged, where humans yield.
+As AI's omnipotence, the future holds.

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024